How to Start a Restaurant Catering Business

 Consider this: people in the United States spend more on eating out than on groceries, and 36% of consumers say they plan to entertain at home.
 Restaurants can implement catering services as an additional revenue stream and strategically grow their sales, without needing to open up a second location.

 Adding a catering service to your current offering has many advantages, the most important one being that you can serve more people without needing more physical kitchen or service space in your restaurant.

 But to launch a sustainable restaurant catering business, you need to first define what type of food you serve, what type of events you’ll serve at, and finally what type of catering service you’ll offer (yep, there’s more than one).

-Let’s dive into the things you need to both define and consider before launching a successful restaurant catering service.
+Here’s what you need to know before launching a successful restaurant catering service.